tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Iron-Shod Boots

-_Recharge 6+:_ When someone intercepts you, stomp on them for 1d8 damage (champion: 2d10; epic: 4d12).
+_Recharge 6+:_ When someone intercepts you, stomp on them for 1d8 damage, 2d10 at champion tier, and 4d12 at epic tier.
 If this damage kills your foe, you can keep moving as if you hadn’t been intercepted.

 **Quirk:** Runs roughshod over other people’s feelings.